Who must receive the Information Sheet?

 What evidence should I keep to prove I served the RRA Information Sheet?

 Keep a bundle, not a single artefact.
-The strongest stack is: (1) a timestamped email with the official PDF attached to each tenant's personal address, (2) a signed receipt if hand-delivered, (3) tracked post / Recorded Signed-For proof of posting + delivery, (4) a dated WhatsApp message with the PDF attached (not just a link), and (5) your internal compliance log showing date, method, recipient and document version.
+The strongest stack is: (1) a timestamped email with the official PDF attached to each tenant's personal address, (2) a signed receipt if hand-delivered, (3) tracked post / Recorded Signed-For proof of posting + delivery, (4) a dated SMS message with the PDF attached (not just a link), and (5) your internal compliance log showing date, method, recipient and document version.
 A bare gov.uk link is the weakest evidence — courts want to see the document handoff.

-WhatsApp is permitted electronic service if the tenancy permits electronic communications and your tenant has used it as their normal channel.
+SMS is permitted electronic service if the tenancy permits electronic communications and your tenant has used it as their normal channel.
 Attach the official GOV.UK PDF (do not just paste a link), screenshot the delivered + read ticks with the timestamp visible, and back it up by emailing the same PDF to their address on file.
 Two channels = belt-and-braces evidence.

 What is the penalty if I miss the 31 May 2026 deadline?